 In collaboration with the Boys and Girls Club, Big Brothers, Big Sisters delivers both traditional and youth-to-youth mentoring programs in Tumwater.
 The innovative youth-to-youth model of connecting teens with younger kids is designed to help youth reach their potential through the development of supportive relationships, while the traditional model connects adult mentors with youth mentees.
 Beneficial to both the “Bigs” and the “Littles”, this program focuses on positive youth development, not specific problems.
 The Big acts as a role model and provides guidance to the Little through a relationship that is based on trust and caring.
-The paired youth meet regularly at the Tumwater Boys and Girls Club and Peter G. Schmidt Elementary School.
+The paired matches meet regularly at the Tumwater Boys and Girls Club and Peter G. Schmidt Elementary School.

 Prevention-Intervention Specialist and Project Success

 ESD 113 and the Tumwater School District provide the Student Assistance Program at Bush Middle School.
-Rebekah May, the Prevention-Intervention Specialist, uses the research-based program Project Success to provide valuable school-based prevention and intervention services that support students in groups and as individuals.
+Nasca Merrilees, the Prevention-Intervention Specialist, uses the research-based program Project Success to provide valuable school-based prevention and intervention services that support students in groups and as individuals.
 Early intervention benefits show reductions in substance use, being in trouble at school, skipping school, suspensions, hitting or hurting someone, being in a physical fight, and being arrested.

 What is Prevention?

 Prevention is the action of stopping something from happening or arising.